marcelm/cutadapt/README.md

 * Allow to search for 5' adapters (those specified with `-g`) in colorspace.
 * Speed up the alignment by a factor of at least 3 by using Ukkonen's algorithm.
   The total runtime decreases by about 30% in the tested cases.
+* allow to deal with colorspace FASTQ files from the SRA that contain a fake additional quality in the beginning (use --format sra-fastq)

 v1.0
 ----